Table of contents

 Caterpillars can be easily picked off when you see them.
 Snails and slugs can chew away large sections and interfere with the initial training of the main stems.

 Fungal problems can occur where you have high humidity and overhead watering.
-Pruning of the plant and removing additional branches will improve airflow.
+However, pruning of the plant and removing additional branches will improve airflow.

 Eating The Fruit

 The fruit weighs about 150–600g, with pink, crimson, yellow or red coloured skin and fleshy green scales on the exterior.
-The inside of the fruit has translucent white or red flesh with tiny black seeds, and the flesh is sweet to mildly sweet, with a light melon-like taste.
+Further, on the inside, the fruit has translucent white or red flesh with tiny black seeds, and the flesh is sweet to mildly sweet, with a light melon-like taste.

 There are a number of ways to consume the fruit.
 First select a ripe fruit with bright red, evenly colored skin that gives slightly when squeezed.
 Use a sharp knife and cut straight through the fruit, slicing it in half.